cehagmann/Rexcel-Pivot/README.md

 # Rexcel-Pivot
-Convert pivot tables into R analyses
+Convert Excel pivot tables into R analyses on MacOSX.